-If you've entered the wrong deposit schedule, please update this in your Gusto account as soon as possible by selecting Make a correction instead of Add a new schedule.
-The option to update your schedule will only be available in states where you currently have active employees.
+If you've entered the wrong deposit schedule, update this in your Gusto account as soon as possible by selecting Make a correction instead of Add a new schedule.

 You’ll also receive a new tax rate notice with each new year that includes your rate for the upcoming year.
 Depending on the state, these are often mailed out between November of the prior year through March of the effective year.

 If you get a new rate assigned to you for the current or future periods, update your SUI rate in your company profile by following these steps: